Ecotrust/madrona/docs/async_app.rst

 Overview
 ********

-The ``lingcod.async`` app has been created to abstract some of the boilerplate coding details out of the `Celery <http://celeryproject.org/>`_ interactions and to provide a more straightforward API for checking the status of processes (are they currently running, or have they already been completed), retrieving the cached results of processes, and running processes asynchronously (in the background).
+The ``lingcod.async`` app makes many of the typical interactions with `Celery <http://celeryproject.org/>`_ simpler as the ``lingcod.async`` app provides the ability to store and retrieve process results based on a url (as it is often the case that the same url request expects the same result), as well as making common Celery requests and interactions such as checking the status or retrieving the results of a task easier by abstracting away the need to manually digging through the celery tables yourself.

 .. note::